Preserving History. Inspiring Culture. Creating Experiences.

 Carnegie on Main

-Over the past two years, we’ve worked closely with architects, structural engineers, and interior and exterior designers to create a space that honors the building’s heritage while giving it new life.
-Our mission is simple and heartfelt: to provide a versatile, historic, and engaging venue that connects people through meaningful experiences—celebrations, performances, exhibitions, classes, and community gatherings.
+Over the past three years, we’ve worked closely with architects, engineers, and designers to create a space that honors the building’s heritage while giving it new life.

-To establish The Carnegie on Main as one of Indiana’s premier cultural hubs—known for immersive, themed experiences and exceptional event services.
+• Our vision is to position The Carnegie on Main as a premier cultural hub in Indiana, renowned for its immersive, thematic experiences and unparalleled event services.

-In August of 2025, thanks to the dedication of the Community Church of Fortville (the building’s previous owner), the Fortville Carnegie Library was officially added to the National Register of Historic Places.
-We supported this process and are deeply grateful for the years of work that made this recognition possible.
+• In August 2025, thanks to the dedication of the Gateway Community Church in Fortville (the building’s previous owner), the Fortville Carnegie Library was officially added to the National Register of Historic Places.
+We supported the process and are deeply grateful for the years of work that made this recognition possible.

 Dr. Vasilis Makris and Julie Bandy have been life partners for 22 years and bring a dynamic blend of creativity, expertise, and vision to every project they undertake.
 Together, they share a passion for history, architecture, culture, and community enrichment—values that lie at the heart of The Carnegie on Main.